Technological University Dublin: Students' Union

 Technological University Dublin Students' Union (TU Dublin SU) was established by referendum in February 2019 as the amalgamation of DIT Students' Union, IT Tallaght Student Union and Institute of Technology Blanchardstown Student Union.

 TU Dublin Students' Union began operating on 1 July 2019.

 Annually, TU Dublin Students' Union oversees the election of class representatives, in which all students in the same course and year elect a student in the same group to represent them by conveying class feedback to the Students Union and lecturers.
 Class representatives attend the semesterly programme committee meetings of their own programme group alongside lecturers and professors, and attend semi-semesterly class representative meetings involving Students Union officers and other class representatives from the same school.
 Class representatives receive training from the National Student Engagement Programme.

 Societies

 Over 70 student-run societies exist throughout the five TU Dublin campuses, which receive a stipend from TU Dublin for activities based on membership of the society.
 Societies are formed by petition, requiring a total of 20 signatures from current TU Dublin students.

 Sport

-About 40 student-run clubs are present throughout the five campuses, including Gaelic Athletic Association, football, handball, powerlifting, archery, rowing, skiing, basketball, kite surfing and cricket.
+About 40 student-run clubs are present throughout the five campuses, for sports including various Gaelic games, association football, powerlifting, archery, rowing, skiing, basketball, kite surfing and cricket.
 A gym and exercise studio are run by TU Dublin Fitness, providing discounted access to TU Dublin students, staff and graduates, and access to the public.